decaporg/decap-cms/docs/intro.md

 * **Easy installation:** add two files to your site and hook up the backend by including in your build process or linking to our CDN.
 * **Modern authentication:** using GitHub and JSON web tokens.
 * **Flexible content types:** specify an unlimited number of content types with custom fields.
-* **Fully extensible:** create custom-styled previews, UI widgets and editor plugins.
+* **Fully extensible:** create custom-styled previews, UI widgets, and editor plugins.

 # Core Concepts